hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 the remainder of the number divided `count` matches the index of the processor.

-If we add another node to the cluster, we will quickly see that both nodes are generating the same sequence of numbers.
-We need to distribute the work across the cluster, by making sure that each node will generate a subset of the numbers.
+If we add another member to the cluster, we will quickly see that both members are generating the same sequence of numbers.
+We need to distribute the work across the cluster, by making sure that each member will generate a subset of the numbers.
 We will again follow a similar approach as above, but now we need to be aware of the global index for each `Processor` instance.

 To achieve this, we need to implement a custom `ProcessorMetaSupplier`.
-A `ProcessorMetaSupplier` is called from a single _coordinator_ node, and creates one `ProcessorSupplier` for each node.
+A `ProcessorMetaSupplier` is called from a single _coordinator_ member, and creates one `ProcessorSupplier` for each member.
 The main partition allocation thus can be done by the `ProcessorMetaSupplier`.
 Our distributed number generator source could then look as follows: